fiskaltrust/interface-doc/doc/general/communication/communication.md

 This chapter describes the ways to communicate with the fiskaltrust.Middleware via different network communication protocols.
 Depending on the market the fiskaltrust.Middleware offers a variety of possibilities to let the POS-System interact with fiskaltrust.SecurityMechanism using fiskaltrust.Interface:

-### grpc
+### gRPC

-The grpc protocol is currently only available for the german market, please see [german appendix](../../appendix-de-kassensichv/appendix-de-kassensichv.md) for further information.
+The gRPC protocol is currently only available for the german market, please see [german appendix](../../appendix-de-kassensichv/appendix-de-kassensichv.md) for further information.

 ### REST Web Service